-The cost of boarding your dog in kennels for two weeks is around $300.
+The cost of boarding your dog in kennels will vary, but an estimate for two weeks is around $300.
 You can expect to pay at least double that to hire a live-in pet sitter.

 Although you may go through the whole of your dog’s life without an emergency arising, you must budget for unexpected setbacks.
 For example, if your dog needed an emergency veterinary visit and surgery, you could potentially be looking at a bill of over $5,000.

 Doing the Math